 The ULTRA legislation, in 1991, gave ownership of property to an unknown number of people (probably millions countrywide), occupants of government rental and other properties on which they were acknowledged tenants and occupants.
 Unfortunately, the beneficiaries of the property grant were generally not informed that they were owners of the properties on which they were living.
 Many people today still do not know.

 The Khaya Lam Land Reform Project was established specifically to assist “ULTRA” property owners to obtain titles.
 More than 10,000 title deeds have already been registered by Khaya Lam and presented to new owners in partnership with municipalities countrywide.
 With the applications being handled in bulk, the costs are considerably reduced.
-Once the -19 lockdown is over, Khaya Lam aims to increase the number of titles dealt with to above 500 per month.
+Once the COVID-19 lockdown is over, Khaya Lam aims to increase the number of titles dealt with to above 500 per month.

 What the consequence will be of implementing the proposed Amendment Bill in its current form